orangganjil/lendingclub-default-predictor/README.md

 ## Machine Learning Model

-The machine learning model is a Random Forest Classifier trained on all Lending Club loans from 2007-2015.
+The machine learning model is a Random Forest Classifier trained on all Lending Club loans from 2007 through the first half of 2017.
 It has the following parameters:

 ![Classifier model parameters](http://images.codyhatch.com/github/rfc-model.png)